mateuszbroja/snowplow-analytics/README.md

     end
 ```

-### 1. Snowplow Analytics (not a part of the pipeline)
+### 1. Snowplow Analytics (not a part of the project)

-Collects raw behavioral data like clicks, page views and custom events in JSON format.
-It dumps the data frequently into Google Cloud Storage.
+Generates raw behavioral data (clicks, page views, custom events) in JSON format and regularly uploads it to Google Cloud Storage.

 ### 2. Cloud Storage

-Serves as the initial data lake where raw files land and trigger further processing.
+Acts as a landing zone for raw data files.
+New file arrivals automatically trigger the next processing step.

 ### 3. Cloud Functions

 Automatically processes new data files from buckets and loads them into BigQuery tables.
 It also creates a dataset and table if needed.

 ### 4. BigQuery

-Data warehouse.
-Multiple datasets store unprocessed data that feeds into dbt transformations and then already processedd one.
+Data warehouse hosting both raw and processed datasets.
+Raw data tables feed into dbt transformations, which output processed analytical tables.

 ### 5. DBT

-Processes data in three stages:
+Handles data transformations in three stages:

 - Staging: Data cleaning
 - Marts: Business logic
 - Analytics: Final metrics

-Also consists of set of tests to ensuer data quality.
+Includes data quality tests throughout the pipeline.

 ### 6. Google Sheets

 Displays processed data for reporting and visualization.

 ### 7. GitHub Actions

-- Runs dbt tests and transformations daily at 5 AM UTC
+Automates dbt tests and transformations with daily runs at 5 AM UTC.

 ## Setup Instructions

 ### 1. GCP Setup

 ```bash
 # Login to GCP
 gcloud auth login